Pilgrimage, Mission, and Study Trips

 Through Yale Divinity School, a number of exchange programs are available with universities around the world, including the Universities of Tübingen, Heidelberg and Freiburg, Germany; Trinity Theological College, Singapore; and Chung Chi College, Hong Kong.
 Of particular interest to Anglicans is the exchange opportunity with Westcott House at Cambridge University.

 In addition to travel abroad, students experience the global church through a steady stream of visitors to New Haven.
-Many Bishops, lecturers, and missionaries from around the world come as part of the program of the adjacent Overseas Ministry Study Center.
-Others are students at Yale Divinity School.
-Given Yale’s commitment to global engagement, the University is host to many world leaders whose presence shapes day-to-day life on campus.
+Yale Divinity School and Berkeley host a wide variety of visiting clergy, missionaries, and lecturers from around the world.
+Frequent visitors to Berkeley have included the Dean of Canterbury Cathedral and the Bishop of the Reformed Episcopal Church of Spain.
+Yale’s Center for Faith and Culture and the Institute for Sacred Music also attract world-renowned guest lecturers and performers.
+Given Yale’s commitment to global engagement, the University is host to many world leaders and international students whose presence shapes day-to-day life on campus.